 This is a prospective cohort study done at our Tertiary Center during the period from April 2018 To September 2020.
-Patients with clinical and radiological diagnosis of traumatic thoraco-lumbar SCIs were, enrolled in the study.
-A detail medical history was taken, Detail physical and neurological examination of the patient was done as per the department protocol.
-The ASIA impairment scale and Frankel grading system were used for neurological charting.
-Radiological examination of the patient was done consisting of plain radiograph antero-posterior and lateral view.
-Fractures were classified using Magrel classification system.
-MRI was done to evaluate the injury to the neural structures and thecal sac compression due to hematoma or retropulsed bony fragments.
-Computed Tomography was used optionally to classify the fracture, calcified ligaments, which need to be decompressed surgically and to evaluate bony compression or retropulsed fragment in the canal.For Dorsolumbar spine injuries- Posterior decompression and stabilization was done with Pedicle screw fixation and fused with intertransverse fusion.
+Patients with clinical and radiological diagnoses of traumatic thoracolumbar SCIs were, enrolled in the study.
+A detailed medical history was taken, Detail physical and neurological examination of the patient was done as per the department protocol.
+The ASIA impairment scale3 and Frankel grading system4 were used for neurological charting.
+Radiological examination of the patient was done consisting of plain radiograph anteroposterior and lateral view.
+Fractures were classified using the Magrel classification system5.
+MRI was done to evaluate the injury to the neural structures and thecal sac compression due to hematoma or retropulsion bony fragments.
+Computed Tomography was used optionally to classify the fracture, calcified ligaments, which need to be decompressed surgically, and to evaluate bony compression or retropulsion fragment in the canal.
+For Dorsolumbar spine injuries- Posterior decompression and stabilization were done with Pedicle screw fixation and fused with intertransverse fusion.
+Post-operatively physical, neurological and occupational Independence Meausure6.